-- We may incur indebtedness to make investments, which magnifies the potential for gain or loss on amounts invested in our shares and may increase the risk of investing in our shares. - Changes in interest rates may affect our cost of capital and net investment income.
+- We may incur indebtedness to make investments, which magnifies the potential for gain or loss on amounts invested in our shares and may increase the risk of investing in our shares. - Preferred stock has the same risks to our common shareholders as borrowings. - Changes in interest rates may affect our cost of capital and net investment income.